strox812/MySQL/README.md

-# MYSQL
+# My coursework
-My practice in MySQL
+My database is responsible for storing the information of a popular movie site